dtcenter/MET/met/docs/Users_Guide/plotting.rst

   plot_data_plane test.grb2 test.ps 'name="DSWRF"; level="L0";' -v 4

-In the first example, the plot_data_plane tool will process the input test.grb file and write a PostScript image to a file named test.ps showing temperature at 2 meters.
+In the first example, the Plot_Data_Plane tool will process the input test.grb file and write a PostScript image to a file named test.ps showing temperature at 2 meters.
 The second example plots downward shortwave radiation flux at the surface.
-The second example is run at verbosity level 4 so that user can inspect the output and make sure its plotting the intended record.
+The second example is run at verbosity level 4 so that the user can inspect the output and make sure its plotting the intended record.

 plot_mode_field usage
 ~~~~~~~~~~~~~~~~~~~~~